Champetaman/ai-dietary-recipe/README.md

 # Recetario Inteligente

-Recetario Inteligente is a web application that suggests recipes based on user-selected parameters such as time of day, food type, dietary restrictions, and religious diet.
-The app is built with React, Next.js, Tailwind CSS, and utilizes the Vercel AI SDK to connect to OpenAI's GPT model for generating recipe suggestions.
+Recetario Inteligente is an advanced web application that provides personalized recipe suggestions based on user-selected criteria such as ammount of time, cuisine type, dietary restrictions, and religious dietary preferences.
+Built with modern web technologies, this app leverages AI to enhance the user experience by generating detailed recipe suggestions and accompanying dish images.

 ## Features

-- **Time Selection**: Choose the time of day for which you need a recipe (e.g., breakfast, lunch, dinner).
+- **Time Selection**: Choose the ammount of time you have to prepare your meal (e.g., 15 min, 30 min, 45 min).
-- **Food Type Selection**: Select the type of cuisine you prefer (e.g., Italian, Chinese, Mexican).
+- **Food Type Selection**: Select your preferred cuisine type (e.g., Italian, Chinese, Mexican) or add a custom type.
-- **Dietary Restrictions**: Optionally select any dietary restrictions (e.g., vegetarian, vegan, gluten-free).
+- **Dietary Restrictions**: Optionally select dietary restrictions (e.g., vegetarian, vegan, gluten-free) or add your own.
-- **Religious Diets**: Optionally select any religious dietary restrictions.
+- **Religious Diets**: Optionally select any religious dietary restrictions or specify custom restrictions.
-- **Recipe Suggestion**: Get a recipe suggestion based on your selections, including the recipe name, ingredients and instructions.
+- **Recipe Suggestion**: Receive a recipe suggestion based on your selections, including the recipe name, ingredients, and step-by-step instructions.
+- **Dish Image Generation**: Generate a realistic image of the suggested dish using DALL·E 3.
-- **Reset Functionality**: Clear all selections and restart the process.
+- **Reset Functionality**: Clear all selections and restart the process seamlessly.

 ## Technologies Used

 - **React**: For building the user interface.
 - **Next.js**: For server-side rendering and API routes.
-- **Tailwind CSS**: For styling the application.
+- **Tailwind CSS**: For styling the application with a utility-first approach.
 - **Vercel AI SDK**: For connecting to OpenAI's GPT model.
+- **DALL·E 3**: For generating images of the suggested recipes.
+- **pnpm**: For managing project dependencies.

 ## Getting Started